 Both Wix and Squarespace are the right option in this regard.
 From optimizing your website to make it mobile-friendly to including metadata and high-ranking keywords, these website builders cover just about every aspect of SEO.

-Other unifying SEO features include adding alt-text for images, optimization for headings, free SSL certificate, and more.
+Other unifying features include adding alt-text for images, optimization for headings, free SSL certificate, and more.

-Wix also offers an extended SEO guide to help you set up an SEO technique for your website the right way.
-As is expected from Wix, the SEO guide is specially designed for beginners who are new to this world of SEO.
+Wix also offers an extended SEO guide to help you get started.
+As expected from Wix, this guide is designed for beginners who are new to this world of SEO.

 - Rapid page load time